casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_getting_started.md

 In [3]: fpga.is_connected()
 Out[3]: True
 ```
-This is does not seem like an incredibly exciting result, but everything is
+This does not seem like an incredibly exciting result, but everything is setup
-setup and are now ready to move on to testing the toolflow installation and get
+and we are now ready to move on to testing the toolflow installation and get more
-more familiar with your platform image and `casperfpga` in the [next
+familiar with your platform image and `casperfpga` in the [next
-tutorial](./tut_platform.md)
+tutorial](./tut_platform.md).

 # Misc.
 Configuration